County Bicentennial 2021

 - Classic Car Cruise and Show - dozens of cars and vehicles from all eras will wind through each town in Livingston County, with a car show at Millennium Drive, Geneseo (August 15, cruise all morning, car show in afternoon)

-- Dedication of Murray Hill historical marker (August 25, 12:00pm) and Murray Hill Celebration Day
+- Dedication of Murray Hill historical marker (September 2, 4:00pm, Murray Hill Campus)

-- Art show at the Genesee Council on the Arts, opening on Thursday, September 2 (runs September 2-25; details TBA)
+- Art show at the Genesee Council on the Arts on Murray Hill; selections from historical societies' collections; opening on Thursday, September 2 at 5:00pm (runs September 2-25)

 - Bicentennial Tree Planting: 200 trees will be planted around the county, sponsored by the Genesee Valley Conservancy (September 18-19, see www.geneseevalleyconservancy.org/ for updates)

-- Book launch: Women's Biographical Review: Women as Leaders, Achievers, and Role Models.
+- Book launch: Women's Biographical Review: Leaders, Achievers, and Role Models, Livingston County, NY.
 This publication features 200 women from the last two centuries associated with Livingston County.

 - Tribute to Livingston County veterans from all eras (details TBA)